broadinstitute/imaging-platform-terraform/aws_resources_init/README.md

 ## vpc_id

 AWS caps the number of VPCs available to an account.
 Currently, and this is a "bug" the vpc_id must be hard coded, because we do not have the capacity to create a new VPC with Terraform due to this cap.
 Until this is resolved, the vpc_id to use is *vpc-35149752*.

+## region

+*us-east-1* is currently the exclusive region we have AWS resources, so this is hard-coded in *provider_aws.tf*.